 Thursday – 2:00PM

 This quiet communion service is from the Book of Common Prayer and is followed by tea, treats, and fellowship in the narthex.
 We have switched to offering this service three times a year, marking some of the main holy days.
 We will have a Christmas service in mid-December, a service on Ash Wednesday, and a service for Easter.
-Dates for 2018-2019 are: Thursday, December 6th @ 2pm (BCP Service followed by Christmas Tea); Wednesday, March 6th @ noon (BCP Ash Wednesday Service followed by lunch); Thursday, April 11th @ 2pm (BCP Easter Service followed by Afternoon Tea).
-All are welcome!
+Our next service will be December 2019 – closer to that time we will post the date.

 Taize & Compline

-Each year during Advent and Lent we often offer either a midweek Taize or Compline service.
+Often during Advent and Lent we often offer either a midweek Taize or Compline service.
 Taize is a contemplative half-hour service of song and prayer; Compline, sometimes called “bedtime prayers” is one of the Anglican tradition’s most beautiful, and best-kept, secrets – it is also a half-hour service of song and prayer.
-Please note that for Lent 2019 we will not have Taize or Compline, as we are running a Spiritual Practices & Faith Formation series instead (Tuesdays during Lent – March 12, 19, 26, and April 2 at 7pm in the chapel).